1,2-Diarylethylamine: History

 The synthesis of diphenidine reported as far back as 1924 by Christiaen.
 The parent structure of the class, 1,2-diphenylethylamine was first synthesized in the 1940s and showed weak analgesic activity.

 However it was not until the early 2010s that 1,2-diarylethylamines gained prominence as dissociative designer drugs.
 This shift occurred following legislative controls on arylcyclohexylamines (such as ketamine and phencyclidine analogues) in the United Kingdom in 2013, which prompted the introduction of diphenidine and related compounds like methoxphenidine (MXP) and ephenidine to the grey market as "legal highs" or "research chemicals".

 Chemistry

 1,2-Diarylethylamines contain the substructure ArCH2CH(Ar')NRR', where Ar, Ar' = aryl and R, R' = H or organyl.

 A chiral center exists at the ethylamine carbon atom bearing the two aryl groups.
 The enantiomers often have a large difference in pharmacological activity.
 For example, (+)-(S)-diphenidine has 40 times higher affinity than (−)-(R)-form for the NMDA receptor.

 According to a review by Jason Wallach and Simon Brandt (2018), most psychoactive 1,2-diarylethylamines reported in the scientific literature contain non-heteroaromatic aryl groups (i.e., both rings are carbocyclic).
-An exception is lanicemine, which features a heteroaromatic pyridyl ring.
+Some exceptions include lanicemine and an analogue N-ethyl-lanicemine, which feature a heteroaromatic pyridyl ring.
 Additional heteroaromatic analogues have been disclosed in the patent literature.